fusionprogguy/Fretboard/README.md

 ![alt text](https://github.com/fusionprogguy/Fretboard/blob/master/TedGreene1.png "V-2: ABST Chord")

-When you use the chord tone path 1, 3, 5, 7, you come up with ABST.
+When you use the chord tone path order 1 -> 3 -> 5 -> 7 and look up the associated voicings you come up with ABST.

 When walking through the chord tone path one should also note that higher octaves need to be converted to lower octave equivalents, so 9th = 2nd, 11th = 4ths, and 13th = 6th.
 Once you have done this and have the chord tone path order you can look up which system the chord belongs to in Ted Greene's Master Table.